noir-lang/noir/docs/README.md

 Documentation for the Aztec Network, built with docusaurus

-You can view the latest successful build here. https://docs.aztec.network
+You can view the latest successful build here: https://docs.aztec.network

 ## Files